Azure-Samples/azure-video-indexer-samples/Deploy-Samples/Arm/README.md

 * required: true

-### location
+### storageAccountName

 * Type: string

-* Description: Specifies the Azure location where the Azure Video Indexer account should be created.

-* Required: false

-> **_Note_:**
-> You need to deploy Your Azure Video Indexer account in the same location (region) as the associated Azure Media Services(AMS) resource exists.

-### mediaServiceAccountResourceId

-* Type: string

-* Description: The Resource ID of the Azure Media Services(AMS) resource.

-* Required: true

-### managedIdentityId

-* Type: string

-* Description: The Resource ID of the Managed Identity used to grant access between Azure Media Services(AMS) resource and the Azure Video Indexer account.
+* Description: The Name of the storageAccount that will be used by Video Indexer Account.

 * Required: true